GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

 The third and fourth step will run only if the branch is tagged as `master`.
 The `tag-as-master` step will add the `master` tag to the image pushed to Google Container Registry.
 This indicates the image in Google Container Registry that is currently deployed.
 The following step, `gke-initial-deployment`, builds the Container Engine cluster and deploys the `gcr.io/YOUR_PROJECT_ID/hello-express` Docker image.

 You will run this pipeline locally using the [Codeship Jet CLI](https://documentation.codeship.com/pro/builds-and-configuration/cli/).
-Since there is no git commit or branch to reference, use the `ci-commit-id` and `tag` flags with the Codeship Jet CLI to pass in values at runtime:
+Since there is no git commit or branch to reference, use the `ci-commit-id` and `tag` flags with the Codeship Jet CLI to pass in test strings at runtime, eg `1234ABCD` and `master`.
+The build on the Codeship CI server populates `ci-commit-id` with the git commit SHA, and `tag` with the branch or tag name.
+Finally, the `--push` flag instructs the Codeship Jet CLI to run the push steps in the `codeship-steps.yml` file.

-    jet steps --ci-commit-id 1234ABCD --tag master
+    jet steps --ci-commit-id 1234ABCD --tag master --push

-This command will run the steps to build your Container Engine cluster for the initial setup.
+This command will run the steps to build your container cluster for the initial setup.
 It will take a few minutes to complete.
 Once completed, navigate to the [Discovery](https://console.cloud.google.com/kubernetes/discovery) page in the Google Cloud Platform Console to verify the status is `ok`.
 Click the endpoint